-10. (1) A social worker in the employ of the State or any person designated by the Director-General must, after being requested to do so by the Director-General-
+10. (1) A social worker in the employ of the State may at any time, and any social worker or person designated by the Director-General must, if requested to do so by the Director-General-

-- (a) visit and monitor a registered facility or any other registered place where an 15 older or frail person is cared for or accommodated; - (b) interview any older or frail person accommodated in such facility or place; - (c) either with or without the assistance of a professional health care provider enquire into the well-being of any such older or frail person; and - (d) direct any person who has in his or her possession or custody any book or 20 document relating to such facility or place, to submit such book or document to him or her for inspection.
+- (a) visit and monitor a registered facility or any other registered place where an older person is cared for or accommodated in order to ensure compliance with this Act: - (b) interview any older person cared for or accommodated in such facility or place: - (c) either with or without the assistance of a professional health care provider enquire into the well-being of any such older person; and - (d) direct any person who has in his or her possession or custody any book or document relating to such facility or place, to submit such book or document to him or her for inspection.
+25

-(2) A social worker or designated person exercising any power in terms of subsection (1) must, at the request of the manager of the facility in question or the person who has control over the place in question, as the case may be, produce a certificate issued by the 25 Director-General stating that he or she is such a social worker or designated person.
+(2) A social worker or designated person exercising any power in terms of subsection (1) must, at the request of the manager of the facility in question or the person who has control over the place in question, as the case may be, produce a certificate issued by the Director-General stating that he or she is such a social worker or designated person.